JoakimHasselblad/Tools-of-the-trade/README.md

 ## Background

 In this repository, I will collect different material suitable for management consulting and the like.
 It's material that I have created primarily for my own use, but which I also think might be interesting or useful to others.
-However, because of the context in which it was created, most of the material is in Swedish.
+However, because of the context in which it was created, most of the files are in Swedish.

 ## Acknowledgments